deprodas/deprodas/README.md

 <h3 style="font-size:1px"> <b> <i> <p align="center"> Peek–A–Boo!  </p> </b> </i> </h3>
 I received my bachelor’s and master’s degree in Biochemistry and Molecular Biology from the University of Dhaka.
 Beginning with a master’s thesis focusing on Glioblastoma, my research works to date include investigating different forms of brain tumors.
-Currently as a bioinformatician, I am expanding my interest and knowledge in neuro-oncology. <br>
+Currently, I am expanding my interest and knowledge in neuro-oncology. <br>